momentum-mod/styling/README.md

 (Panorama and Angular respectively), this repo produces content usable by both, such as fonts and color palettes, and anything else we need in the future.

-Nothing in this repo is likely to change often, so built/exported content is here and may be imported directly by parent repos; no compile is needed unless you've updated something.
-See subdirs for build steps.
+Nothing in this repo is likely to change often, so we keep built/exported content on Git for use directly in parent repos.
+No compile is needed unless you've changed something, in which case see subdirs for build steps.